 D. Discuss and take appropriate action regarding a review of the City's 2016 Comprehensive Plan in order to recommend changes to the planning and zoning commission in accordance with Section 14-23(d)(4) of the Code of Ordinances.

-The Committee engaged in discussion regarding the finalization of the proposed citizen survey and demographics questionnaire and noted the following changes:
+The Committee held discussion on Chapter 6: Parks, Recreation, and Open Spaces of the City's 2016 Comprehensive Plan.
+Committee members identified the following changes to the chapter: